EmperorDan/Glossary-of-tech-terms/Algorithm.md

 ## Algorithm
 ### Definition
+#### Mathmatics
-A process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.
+process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.

-#I ENJOY SMEGMA ALL OVER MY BODY AND ENJOY SHOWERING IN IT
+#### Computing Science
+An algorithm in computer science is a set of code that solves a class of problems.
+The algorithm is not open to interpretation and tries to be simple in design.

 ## Process in building application
 ### Approaching a client